-Each year, over 20,000 Access to HE students apply for a degree course at a UK university; if you go onto complete a relevant degree at university, your Advanced Learner Loan will be written off by Student Finance England.
+Each year, over 20,000 Access to HE students apply for a degree course at a UK university; if you go on to complete a relevant degree at university, your Advanced Learner Loan will be written off by Student Finance England.

-This course will help you get the qualifications you need to study medicine, dentistry or a medical related degree at university.
+This course will help you get the qualifications you need to study medicine, dentistry or a medical-related degree at university.

-You will learn study skills such as note taking, essay writing, reading and research, preparation for exams and professional behaviours.
+You will learn study skills such as note-taking, essay writing, reading and research, preparation for exams and professional behaviours.

-You will also have a personal tutor who will support you during the year and who will advise you on your applications to higher education institutions
+You will also have a personal tutor who will support you during the year and who will advise you on your applications to higher education institutions.

 For this Access to Medicine programme, we complete a total number of 60 credits: